 If you make it your habit to do any of this, your commute time may become an integral part of your workday, and a great time saver.

-- Asking for help shouldn’t just apply to your work – if you have to work long hours, ask a friend or family member for help around the house.
+The same goes for tasks that are not related to work.
+If you already know that you’ll have to work longer than usual, ask a friend or a family member for help around the house.

 In the end, when the workday seems never-ending and you just want to give up, crawl into your bed, and stay under the covers forever, remember all the famous and successful people who often work long hours — and take inspiration from them: